- Payton Employment Law

 Anti-Discrimination Laws Extended to Protect Reproductive Health Decision-Making

-As an employee in California, you have the right to make informed decisions about your reproductive health without fearing retaliation from your employer.
-Thanks to Senate Bill (SB) 523, your right to do so is now better protected than ever before.
+Thanks to Senate Bill (SB) 523, certain employees in California now have the right to make informed decisions about their reproductive health without fearing retaliation from their employers.
 This new law strengthens anti-discrimination laws, expanding the scope of protections to encompass reproductive health decision-making.

 How does SB 523 help me?

-SB 523 prohibits employers from discriminating against you based on your reproductive health choices.
+SB 523 prohibits employers with five or more employees from discriminating against you based on your reproductive health choices.
 This law is not gender-specific and covers decisions such as using specific products or medications for reproductive health purposes.
 Employers who violate this law may face legal consequences for terminating an employee based on their reproductive health decisions.
 Plus, employers cannot use reproductive health decision-making as a basis for refusing employment or asking prospective employees about it.

 Does this change my health benefit plan?